Education in Indonesia: Dutch colonial period

-Inside a classroom of Dutch Native School in Bandung.
+Inside a classroom of the Dutch Native School in Bandung.

-For the rural population, the Dutch created the Desa Schools or village schools system which aimed to spread literacy among the native population.
-These schools provided two or three years training of vernacular subjects (reading, writing, ciphering, hygiene, animals and plants, etc.) and served as cheaper alternative schools.
-These village schools received far less funding than the European schools, thus the quality of education provided is often lacking.
+For the rural population, the Dutch created the Desa Schools, or village school system, which aimed to spread literacy among the native population.
+These schools provided two or three years of training in vernacular subjects (reading, writing, ciphering, hygiene, animals and plants, etc.) and served as cheaper alternative schools.
+These village schools received far less funding than the European schools; thus the quality of education provided is often lacking.
 Despite its flaws, the number of village schools increased to 17,695 by 1930.
-The rest of the rural education were left to the work of the Christian missionary, which were considered more cost-efficient.
+The rest of rural education was left to Christian missionaries, who were considered more cost-efficient.

-The segregation between Dutch and Indonesian people in education pushed several Indonesian figures to start educational institutions for local people.
-Arab Indonesians founded Jamiat Kheir in 1905; Ahmad Dahlan founded Muhammadiyah in November 1912; and Ki Hajar Dewantara founded Taman Siswa in July 1922 to emancipate the native population.
-Pesantrens (Islamic schools) increased rapidly during this period.
+The segregation between Dutch and Indonesian people in education led several Indonesian figures to establish educational institutions for local people.
+Arab Indonesians founded Jamiat Kheir in 1905; Ahmad Dahlan founded Muhammadiyah in November 1912; and Ki Hajar Dewantara founded Taman Siswa in July 1922 to promote the emancipation the native population.
+The number of pesantren grew rapidly during this period.

-During the colonial period there was a large gap between the educated male and female population.
-In 1920, on the island of Java and Madura out of the 6.5% literate male population, only 0.5% of the female native population are literate.
-In 1920, on the island of Java and Madura, 6.5% of the male population were literate compared to only 0.5% of the female native population being literate.
-A similar phenomenon could be observed on the 'Foreign Orientals' (Arabs and Chinese), with 26.5% of the male population being literate and only 8.5% of the female population being literate, out of the total population.
-In the outer islands beyond Java the difference between literate male and female population are 12% and 3% out of the population respectively.
-Inspired by a Javanese-born aristocrat Kartini who died young at the age of 25, the Van Deventer family worked to increase female involvement in education and received support from the Dutch government — eventually leading to foundation of Kartini Schools in 1911.
+During the colonial period, there was a large gap between the educated male and female populations.
+In 1920, on the islands of Java and Madura, 6.5% of the male native population were literate compared with only 0.5% of the female native population.
+A similar phenomenon could be observed in the Arab and Chinese populations, with 26.5% of the male population being literate and only 8.5% of the female population being literate.
+In the outer islands beyond Java, the literacy rates for the male and female populations were 12% and 3% respectively.
+Inspired by Javanese-born aristocrat Kartini, who died at the age of 25, the Van Deventer family worked to increase female involvement in education and received support from the Dutch government—eventually leading to the foundation of Kartini Schools in 1911.

-The Dutch colonial government established universities and colleges for native Indonesian on the island of Java.
-Before founding the Bandung Institute of Technology in 1920, there was no university-level education in the country; students had to go abroad (mainly to Netherlands) to receive it.
-Most of these universities have become the country's top educational institution as of today.
+In 1920, the Dutch founded the Bandung Institute of Technology, Indonesia's first university-level educational institution, as well as other universities and colleges for native Indonesians on the island of Java.
+Most of these universities have become the country's top educational institutions.
 These institutions are as follows: